david-04/shortycut/src/docs/keyword-query.md

 ![](img/keyword-query-address-bar.png)

-The dedicated keyword for ShortyCut allows it to be used on a case-by-case basis when needed, while preserving the address bar's default behavior for everything else.
+A dedicated keyword for ShortyCut allows it to be used on a case-by-case basis when needed.
+At the same time, the address bar's default behavior is preserved for all other use cases.

 ## ![](img/arrow.svg) Firefox